Rail transport in Afghanistan: Afghanistan–Uzbekistan rail service

 In the early 1980s, the Soviet Union built an approximately 15 km rail line from Termez in Uzbekistan to Kheyrabad in Afghanistan, crossing the Amu Darya river on the Afghanistan–Uzbekistan Friendship Bridge.

 In January 2010, construction began on a 75 km extension line between Afghanistan and Uzbekistan; this line is also Russian gauge as the first one built by the Soviets.
-The line, which starts from Hairatan to Maulana Jalaluddin Balkhi International Airport in Mazar-i-Sharif, was operated by Uzbekistan's national railway Uzbekiston Temir Yullari for a three-year-term until Afghanistan Railway Authority (ARA) took over responsibility.
+The line, which starts from Hairatan to Maulana Jalaluddin Balkhi International Airport in Mazar-i-Sharif, was originally operated by Uzbekistan's national railway Uzbekiston Temir Yullari for a three-year-term until Afghanistan Railway Authority (ARA) took over responsibility.
 The first freight services began running around August 2011.

-Uzbekistan has pledged in 2018 to part fund a major 657 km rail link from Mazar-i-Sharif west to Herat, which could create a route from Iran via Herat to Central Asia and potentially China.
+Uzbekistan has pledged in 2018 to part fund a major 657 km rail link from Mazar-i-Sharif west to Herat, which could create a route from Iran via Herat to Central Asia and potentially the Wakhjir Pass in Wakhan District of Badakhshan Province.

 North–South Corridor

 In September 2010, China Metallurgical Group Corporation (MCC) signed an agreement with the Afghan Minister of Mines to investigate construction of a north–south railway across Afghanistan, running from Mazar-i-Sharif to Kabul and then to the eastern border town of Torkham.
 MCC was recently awarded a copper mining concession at Mes Aynak which would be linked to this railway.
 MCC is constructing a 921 km gauge railway line that will link Kabul with Uzbekistan in the north and Pakistan in the east.